harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-delete-event-source-mapping.md

 :::info

-- AWS Lambda event source mapping is healthy and attached to the lambda function.
+- The AWS Lambda event source mapping is healthy and attached to the lambda function.

 :::